devschooldevops/03_bash_python_basics/python/02-variables.md

 ```

 ## Practice
-In a file called 02.py:
+In a file called 02.py or in a repl:

 1. Create a variable and give it a value.
 Print your variable.